Sound-Vault-Tech/.github/profile/README.md

 ## License

-This project is licensed under the Vault License - see <a href="https://github.com/Vault-Tech-Workspace" target="_blank">Vault</a>.
+This project is licensed under the Vault License - see <a href="https://github.com/Vault-Tech-Workspace" target="_blank">Sound Vault</a>.

 ## Acknowledgments